YA Science Fiction

 At the produce section, I look around.
 I weigh the apples in my hands and when no one is watching, stash them in my pockets.
 I move to the vegetables and on my tip toes, search for the ripest fava beans.
 While searching, I knock over the assembly and apologize to no one in particular.
 The shoppers lift their noses and turn their backs while I promise to return the beans to the stand.
 When I straighten, only half have made it back to the display.

 I do not obey.
 Before he can alert the security, I bolt from the market, shouts and mingled oaths trailing after me.
-I am like wind, an unstoppable force flying down the stairs and darting through the masses.

-Moments like this, I know that I take the risk for more than my family.
+Darting down the stairs and through the masses, I know that I take the risk for more than my family.
 The feeling of my hair flying through the back zippers of the Ozone lights my nerves on fire.
 Hot blood pumps through my veins, pulsing with adrenaline, and I am alive, so alive.
 Nothing can stop me.

 Overcrowding: the price of modern medicine and scientific advancement.
 A price only those with money can pay but something of which we all are aware.
 A price my family paid and continues to pay in sweat.